enkidevs/curriculum/data-analysis/data-tools/bi-tools-tableau/tableau-desktop-ui.md

 - stored in a file, such as Microsoft Excel, PDF, Spatial files etc
 - stored on a server, such as Tableau Server, Microsoft SQL Server, Google Analytics etc
 - stored in your CRM
-- you’ve connected to before
+- you've connected to before

 [2: Discrete]